imankulov/pickle-compat/README.md

 > The encoding and errors tell pickle how to decode 8-bit string instances pickled by Python 2; these default to ‘ASCII’ and ‘strict’, respectively.
 The encoding can be ‘bytes’ to read these 8-bit string instances as bytes objects.
 Using encoding='latin1' is required for unpickling NumPy arrays and instances of datetime, date and time pickled by Python 2.

-If you wonder what's wrong with datetime, here's how its output looks like in Python2.
+If you wonder what's wrong with datetime, here's how its output looks like in Python 2.

 ```python
 $ python2